networked-aframe/networked-aframe/readme.md

 `naf.entities.createAvatar(template, position, rotation)`

 Create an avatar that follows the camera's movements.
-Should only be used once per scene.
+Should only be used once.
 The avatar is hidden for you but visible for other players.

 `naf.entities.createNetworkEntity(template, position, rotation)`

 Create an instance of a template to be synced across clients.
 The position, rotation and scale will be synced by default.
+The [`aframe-lerp-component`](https://github.com/haydenjameslee/aframe-lerp-component) is added to allow for less network updates while keeping smooth motion.

 | Parameter | Description
 | -------- | -----------